-Animal Husbandry: In India, the farming community uses the mixed crop-livestock farming system cattle, goats, fowl are the widely held species.
-Livestock followed by others.
+Chart 6.1 shows the distribution of livestock in India.
+Poultry accounts for the largest share with 58 per cent followed by others.
 Other animals which include camels, asses, horses, ponies and mules are in the lowest rung.
-India had about 300 million cattle, including 108 million buffaloes. in 2012.
+India had about 300 million cattle, including 108 million buffaloes, in 2012.
 Performance of the Indian dairy sector over the last three decades has been quite impressive.
 Milk production in the country has increased by more than eight times between 1951-2014.
-This can be attributed mainly to the successful implementation of 'Operation Flood'.
+This can be attributed mainly to the implementation successful 'Operation Flood'.
 It is a system whereby all the farmers can pool their milk produced according to different grading (based on quality) and the same is processed and marketed to urban centres through cooperatives.
 In this system the farmers are assured of a fair price and income from the supply of milk to urban markets.
 As pointed out earlier Gujarat state is held as a success story in the efficient implementation of milk cooperatives which has been emulated by many states.
 Meat, eggs, wool and other byproducts are also emerging as important productive sectors for diversification.